Joanna Semel Rose: Marriage and family

-Activities in the humanities
+She married the real estate developer Daniel Rose on September 16, 1956.
+The couple maintained homes in Manhattan and East Hampton, with the latter being the landmarked 1905 Shingle Style house designed by Joseph Greenleaf Thorp at the corner of Ocean Avenue and Lily Pond Lane.

+Their four children are the entrepreneur and investor David S. Rose; Joseph B. Rose, who served eight years as chairman of the New York City Planning Commission; the historian and author Emily Rose; and Gideon Rose, the former editor of Foreign Affairs.
+She was survived by her husband, her four children, eleven grandchildren and her brother, Daniel M. Semel.

+Partisan Review and public service

-Joanna S. Rose joined the Publications and Advisory Board of Partisan Review magazine as its Secretary in 1969, was elected Co-Chair of the Board in 1975, and then sole Chair in 1977, a position she held until the magazine ceased publication in 2003.
-Elected to membership in the American Academy of Arts and Sciences in 2012, she was an Honorary Fellow of St. Hilda's College, Oxford University and a Distinguished Friend of Oxford University.
-She was an Associate Fellow of Berkeley College, Yale University and co-founded the Harlem Educational Activities Fund, which is dedicated to ensuring that students from Harlem and Washington Heights are prepared to enter selective colleges and universities.
-She served on the boards of the New York Council for the Humanities, the New York Institute for the Humanities at New York University, the advisory board of the CUNY Graduate Center for the Humanities, and the national advisory board of the W. E. B. Du Bois Research Institute.
-She was a founding board member of Poets & Writers, the National Dance Institute, the Paper Bag Players, the Bay Street Theatre in Sag Harbor, Long Island, and The American Friends of St Hilda's.
-Other boards on which she served included those of the British Institute, the Project for Public Spaces and Guild Hall of East Hampton, New York.
+Rose joined the publications and advisory board of Partisan Review as its secretary in 1969, was elected co-chair of the board in 1975 and became sole chair in 1977, a position she held until the magazine ceased publication in 2003.

+She was elected to membership in the American Academy of Arts and Sciences in 2012, and was an honorary fellow of St Hilda's College and a Distinguished Friend of the University of Oxford.
+She was an associate fellow of Berkeley College at Yale University and, with her husband, a co-founder of the Harlem Educational Activities Fund, which prepares students from Harlem and Washington Heights for selective colleges and universities.

+Rose served on the boards of the New York Council for the Humanities, the New York Institute for the Humanities at New York University, the advisory board of the CUNY Graduate Center for the Humanities, and the national advisory board of the W. E. B. Du Bois Institute at Harvard University.
+She was a founding board member of Poets & Writers, the National Dance Institute, the Paper Bag Players and Bay Street Theater in Sag Harbor, and was founding chair of the American Friends of St Hilda's, the US charity supporting the college, which she helped establish in January 1989.
+She served on the boards of the British Institute, the Project for Public Spaces and Guild Hall in East Hampton.

+In East Hampton she sat on the board of the Ladies Village Improvement Society, supported the Jewish Center of the Hamptons and the East Hampton Library, and was active in preservation efforts for Main Beach.